What Is the Good Student Discount?

 State Farm

-State Farm has a 25% discount for students under 25 years old.
-As normal, students must provide State Farm with a recent report card or transcript to verify their good grades.
-A 3.0 GPA or B grade average should qualify.
+State Farm has a discount for good students under 25 years old.
+As normal, pupils must provide State Farm with a recent report card or transcript to verify their grades.
+A 3.0 GPA or B grade average should qualify for a 25% price break.
 Homeschoolers will need to provide a standardized test result from the last 12 months showing that they’re in the nation’s top 20% of scores.

 Progressive